Charles McClung McGhee: Railroads and other business interests

 By the end of the war, McGhee had become one of Knoxville's leading businessmen.
-He helped establish People's Bank in 1865, and was appointed the bank's president the following year.
+He helped establish the People's Bank in 1865 and was appointed the bank's president the following year.
 Around this time, McGhee and several associates organized a syndicate which purchased Knoxville's two main rail lines, the East Tennessee and Virginia Railroad and the East Tennessee and Georgia Railroad, and in 1869 merged the two into the ETV&G. As director of this railroad, McGhee became acquainted with numerous New York financiers, through which he gained funding for an acquisition of the Memphis and Charleston Railroad and the Knoxville and Kentucky Railroad.
 McGhee financed the extension of the latter to L&N lines in Ohio in 1883.

-Using his access to northern capital markets, McGhee financed a number of business ventures in the 1870s and 1880s, often in partnership with his long-time associate, Edward J. Sanford.
+Using his access to northern capital markets, McGhee financed numerous business ventures in the 1870s and 1880s, often in partnership with his long-time associate, Edward J. Sanford.
 McGhee financed the creation of the Knoxville Street Rail Company in 1875, and in the early 1880s he secured $125,000 for the Roane Iron Company, which used the money to finance a massive steel-production operation.
-In 1884, McGhee and Sanford cofounded the Knoxville Woolen Mills, which by 1900 included a 4.5 acre plant near Mechanicsville and employed 600 workers.
-In 1889, McGhee and Sanford formed the Lenoir City Company and established Lenoir City, Tennessee, which they hoped would grow into a manufacturing mecca.
+In 1884, McGhee and Sanford co-founded the Knoxville Woolen Mills, which by 1900 included a 4.5 acre plant and employed 600 workers.
+In 1889, McGhee and Sanford formed the Lenoir City Company and established Lenoir City, Tennessee, as a company town, which they hoped would grow into a manufacturing mecca.

 During the 1880s, McGhee and Sanford gained control of the Coal Creek Mining and Manufacturing Company, which operated coal mines in eastern Anderson County.
-During the Coal Creek War of 1891–1892, McGhee and Sanford took a hardline stance against the miners, who were striking over the company's use of convict labor.
+During the Coal Creek War of 1891–1892, McGhee and Sanford took a hardline stance against the miners, who were striking over the company's use of convict leasing.
 In letters to one another, McGhee and Sanford consistently complained about the state's ineffectiveness in handling the uprising.

 In the late 1860s, McGhee established a suburb in northwestern Knoxville known as "McGhee's Addition" for the city's growing working and middle classes.
-Many of this suburb's early residents worked at the nearby Knoxville Woolen Mills, or at the Knoxville Iron Company (formed by McGhee's future Roane Iron associate, Hiram Chamberlain).
-Now known as Mechanicsville, this neighborhood was annexed by Knoxville in 1883.
+Many of this suburb's early residents worked at the nearby Knoxville Woolen Mills or the Knoxville Iron Company (formed by McGhee's future Roane Iron associate, Hiram Chamberlain).
+Now known as Mechanicsville, the neighborhood was annexed by Knoxville in 1883.

-In 1894, McGhee helped oversee the struggling East Tennessee, Virginia, and Georgia Railway's transition into the Southern Railway, but retired shortly afterward.
+In 1894, McGhee helped oversee the struggling ETV&G's transition into the Southern Railway, but he retired shortly afterward.
 He spent his later years travelling back and forth between his houses in Florida, Knoxville, and New York.
-On May 5, 1907, McGhee died of pneumonia, and was interred in Old Gray Cemetery.
+On May 5, 1907, McGhee died of pneumonia and was interred in Old Gray Cemetery.
 The obelisk marking the McGhee family plot is among the tallest monuments in the cemetery.